 How to Remove Sharp Edges On Tuning Post

-You can use the file to try and remove any noticeable metal build-ups or deformities by simply pulling back on it.
+You can use the file to try and remove any noticeable metal build-ups or deformities.
+Simply pulling back on it is all that is needed in most cases.
 This will clean the hole and round the edges.
 You must make sure you are not creating a bigger problem by doing this, if in doubt, see a guitar technician.

 The second method is to use an old string and run it back and forth through the hole over the sharp edge.
 This can be done with one of the thicker strings with the winding around it.
 This will act as a file and should work down the sharp edge.